-No single customer accounted for 10% or more of the Company's net sales in any year within the three-year period ended December 31, 2020.
+No single customer accounted for 10% or more of the Company's net sales in any year within the three-year period ended December 31, 2021.

-The Company's backlog totaled \$304 million at December 31, 2020, compared to \$387 million at December 31, 2019.
+The Company's backlog totaled \$629 million at December 31, 2021, compared to \$304 million at December 31, 2020.
 Backlogs vary by group due to the nature of the Company's products and the buying patterns of its customers.
 The Environmental Solutions Group typically experiences an average backlog of approximately three to six months of shipments.
 The Safety and Security Systems Group typically experiences an average backlog of approximately two months of shipments.
-Production of the Company's December 31, 2020 backlog is expected to be substantially completed during 2021.
+While supply chain and coronavirus-related labor disruptions have contributed to longer lead times for certain businesses, production of the Company's December 31, 2021 backlog is expected to be substantially completed during 2022.